MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## How and when the UDF is created

-The user data folder is created for your WebView2 host app by the WebView2 control.
+The user data folder (UDF) is created for your WebView2 host app by the WebView2 control.

 The UDF is created in the default UDF location for the platform, or if your host app specifies a custom UDF location, the UDF is created in the custom UDF location.